AI @ Union Pacific

 2013 Q3

-Union Pacific initiates adoption of the Industrial Internet to improve operations and reduce train derailments, increasing shipment velocity.
+Union Pacific began leveraging the Industrial Internet to improve operations, focusing on reducing train derailments and increasing shipment velocity.